shikijs/twoslash/CONTRIBUTING.md

 You can monitor a single markdown fixture via `pnpm test --watch --testNamePattern [filename]`.
 To get underlying information about what Twoslash is doing you can run tests with the env var `DEBUG="*"`, this is very noisy - so narrow your test down.

+I've not yet figured out a way to have shiki-twoslash use the .ts files directly at this abstraction level, so you'll need to run `pnpm build` occasionally if you aren't seeing the expected changes in results.

 These two dependencies also use TypeScript, you can validate all of the TypeScript via `pnpm build`.

 #### Examples